SpaceG/spaceg.github.io/_posts/2015-06-10-hacker-camp-switzerland-hack-night.markdown

-Would like to Shar this Post with you, becuase I'm current have some New Ideas and Start Up's Projects and these would be great to realize it.
+Would like to Share this Post with you, becuase I'm current have some New Ideas and Start Up's Projects and these would be great to realize it.
 A Outdoor or Indoor Camp with lot of good Developers.

  Front-End Engineering / Developers